-Welcome to St. John’s – a faith community formed in the tradition of educational innovator St. John Baptist de La Salle.
-Throughout the years, St. John’s has become synonymous with quality, diversity, leadership and service.
+Welcome to St. John’s, a faith community formed in the tradition of educational innovator St. John Baptist de La Salle.
+Throughout the years, St. John’s has become synonymous with excellence, diversity, leadership, and service.
 All St. John’s programming derives from our Lasallian mission to learn from and serve one another.
 What makes Catholic education in the Lasallian tradition exciting and unique is that it emphasizes holistic personal growth and innovative thinking, which strengthens and continually transforms the school community.
 Viewing today’s world through a Lasallian lens creates compassionate, forward-thinking individuals who are prepared to excel and make meaningful contributions to the greater community.

-Furthermore, in May 2017, the first phase of the master plan was completed.
-The new facilities include the Donatelli Center for the Visual and Performing Arts, a 15,000-square-foot space that includes renovated and expanded professional art studios, classrooms, individual practice rooms and elevator access; the Cap Mona Family Student Center and Gletner Courtyard, which provide multiple places for our students to gather as a community to create, explore their passions and put their faith into action; the blackbox theater complex, which encompasses a director’s office, dressing rooms, storage and the Gene Morrill Black Box Theater for small, intimate rehearsals and performances; and the Lasallian Center for Mission and Ministry, which supports our ever-expanding Christian service and retreat programs with a shared student lounge, conference room and private offices.
+In May 2017, the first phase of the master plan was completed.
+The new facilities include the Donatelli Center for the Visual and Performing Arts, a 15,000-square-foot space that includes renovated and expanded professional art studios, classrooms, individual practice rooms, and elevator access; the Cap Mona Family Student Center and Gletner Courtyard, which provide multiple places for our students to gather as a community to create, explore their passions, and put their faith into action; the blackbox theater complex, which encompasses a director’s office, dressing rooms, storage, and the Gene Morrill Black Box Theater for small, intimate rehearsals and performances; and the Lasallian Center for Mission and Ministry, which supports our ever-expanding Christian service and retreat programs with a shared student lounge, conference room, and private offices.

 Furthermore, in September 2020, we completed the second phase of the master plan and opened the Center for Performance and Leadership—the capstone to $50 million in new construction over the last decade.
 This new 80,000 square-foot facility provides space for the Entrepreneurial Center, Cadet Corps Leadership Program, and athletics.